He wanted her back, and after a cooling-off period he followed her to her father’s house.

 What’s so dreadful about eating an apple?

-The pomegranate, with its multiple seeds (see image above) was an ancient symbol of fertility.
-As such it was linked to the agricultural religions in the ancient world.
+The apple/pomegranate, with its multiple seeds (see image above) was an ancient symbol of fertility.
+It was linked to the agricultural religions in the ancient world.
 Worship of the agricultural gods was absolutely forbidden by Judaism.
+See Gods and goddesses in the ancient world.

 Offering vase covered in snakes, from the ancient Canaanite city of Beth-Shean in northern Israel